 Well, the texture of the meringues turned out well.
 They were fully dry and crisp, not to mention the color they should be (I sometimes end up with brownish meringues…which isn’t right).

 One issue I had was that each cookie had a large air bubble near the top, which definitely took away from its quality.
 I’m open to suggestions on how to fix this!

 Finally, the accidental success of the day was having too much meringue and not enough pans, resulting in the decision to pipe “mini” meringues in between the larger ones.
 Now it might just be my obsession with everything bite-sized, but I definitely favored these over the actual cookies.
-Needless to say, I will be attempting to make an entire batch of mini-meringues in the near future.
-Until then, I highly recommend everyone try these “magical cotton candy cloud” cookies, if you haven’t already.
+Needless to say, I will be attempting to make an entire batch of mini-meringues very soon.
+Until then, I highly recommend everyone try these “magical cotton candy cloud” cookies if you haven’t already.